kiran-pyt/US-Economic-News-Classifier/README.md

 **Data Preprocessing:.**

 Initially, I cleaned and prepared the dataset by removing irrelevant data and HTML tags.
 I also eliminated URLs, punctuations, digits, and stopwords from the text, and applied lemmatization to normalize the text data.

-**
-Feature Extraction: **
+**Feature Extraction:**

 I utilized TF-IDF vectorization, a common technique in NLP, to convert the text data into numerical features.
 Additionally, I experimented with Count Vectorization and Hashing Vectorization for comparison purposes.

-Model Training and Evaluation: I trained a Gaussian Naive Bayes classifier on the TF-IDF vectorized data.
+** Model Training and Evaluation:**

+I trained a Gaussian Naive Bayes classifier on the TF-IDF vectorized data.
 Subsequently, I evaluated the model's performance on both training and testing datasets.
 Visualizations such as confusion matrices were used to interpret the classification results.
-**Requirements**
-The project was implemented in Python 3.x and required several Python libraries, including pandas, numpy, matplotlib, plotly, seaborn, BeautifulSoup, nltk, and scikit-learn.